 I was walking around my local shopping centre last week when I rounded a corner only to suddenly see a new The Ordinary store.
 Guys, I’m not kidding when I say I was PUMPED.
-I’ve been using the ordinary for over 6 months now, starting with their 100% Squalane Oil and then moving onto the 1% Retinol in Squalane.
-I chose two new products to try, Alpha Lipoic Acid 5% and this Colours Serum Foundation.
+I’ve been using the ordinary for over 6 months now, starting with their 100% Squalane Oil and then moving onto the 1% Retinol in Squalane (see that review here).
+This time I chose two new products to try, Alpha Lipoic Acid 5% (and see that review here) and this Colours Serum Foundation.

 What The Ordinary Colours Serum Foundation claims

 The Ordinary ‘Colours’ range consists of two different foundations.
 This one (‘Serum’) and its brother (‘Coverage’).
 Of the two, this Serum foundation is supposed to offer the more natural look.
 From The Ordinary’s website:

 “Serum Foundations are lightweight medium-coverage formulations available in a comprehensive shade range across 21 shades.
 These foundations offer moderate coverage that looks natural with a very lightweight serum feel.
 They are very low in viscosity and are dispensed with the supplied pump or with the optional glass dropper available for purchase separately if preferred.

 The pigments used in this format are treated for a rich, highly-saturated effect.
 These pigments are suspended in our proprietary spreadability system that allows pigments to look natural on the skin, resist collecting within fine lines and stay on for longer.
 The foundations offer a semi-matte finish and are compatible with most primers and are designed to work exceptionally well with the primers offering from The Ordinary. “